• Skip to main content

 Why You'll Love This Recipe

-• The unique and delicious flavor that comes from the biscoff cookies and biscoff butter.
+• The unique and delicious flavor that comes from the lotus biscoff biscuit and spread in this blondie recipe.
+I double up on flavor in these Chocolate Filled Cookies as well!

 Ingredients